Asif Aziz

-Asif Haroon Aziz (born 1967) is a billionaire businessman and landlord.
+Asif Haroon Aziz (born January 1967) is a billionaire businessman and landlord.
 As the founder and chief executive of Criterion Capital, he is known for owning and operating buildings including the London Trocadero and Criterion Building in Piccadilly Circus.

 He has faced criticism for forcing the closure of cultural institutions and has been involved as a defendant in multiple High Court cases.
 In 2024, Aziz changed his tax residency from London to Abu Dhabi in response to taxation reforms in the UK.

 Early life

 Born in Limbe, Malawi in 1967, Aziz moved to Wimbledon, London at the age of ten after his family was deported by dictator Hastings Banda.
 He attended Terra Nova boarding school in Cheshire, then Emanuel School in Wandsworth.
 He later graduated from the British American College London with a business baccalaureate.

 Career

 Working on behalf of his father's business, Aziz attended a property auction aged 16 with a relative.
 He lied about his age, claiming to be 18, and successfully bid £1.9 million for a building opposite South Kensington tube station.
 The auctioneer later recalled him as a "tiny, fresh-faced guy."

 In 1986, he began investing on his own account, using a £50,000 inheritance to buy two shops in Deptford.
 He converted the upper floors to flats before selling the properties a year later for £100,000.
 His portfolio grew to £4 million, but by 1990 a series of poor investments wiped out his holdings.
 He subsequently worked for property developer Elliott Bernerd at Morgan Grenfell Laurie.

 In 1993, Aziz traveled to Angola to recover debts on behalf of his family, who had traded in the country for over 30 years.
 He was unsuccessful, but instead founded a food and consumer goods distribution firm called Golfrate.
 The company secured exclusive wholesale rights for products from Western brands that had withdrawn from the country due to the civil war, including Nestlé, Kraft, and Unilever.
 By 2005, the business operated 34 cash and carry locations, with an annual turnover of over £100 million.

 Golfrate was sold to Lebanese businessmen Hassan Tajideen, Kassim Tajideen and Nasser Eid in 2005.
 Two years later, they sued Aziz, alleging he had falsified accounts to inflate the company's value by $20 million and misled them about its profitability.
 The buyers cited an email in which he purportedly asked an accountant to "bullshit the numbers", and claimed he had spent company money on luxury clothes, hotels and a cruise.
 Aziz denied the allegations and claimed the buyers were trying to embarrass him into a settlement, offering instead an independent audit or to donate £5 million to charity.
 The case was settled in 2009 with the buyers paying Aziz's legal costs.